AlirezaSabounchi/AlirezaSabounchi.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Discover my journey in AI, medicine, and technology
+subtitle: My journey in the fields of AI, medicine and more!
 ---

 # 👋 Hello, I'm Alireza Sabounchi

-I'm a graduate student at Sharif University of Technology, specializing in the intersection of artificial intelligence, medicine, and technology.
+I'm a graduate student at Sharif University of Technology.
+Below, you'll find an overview of my research and academic interests.
+Please feel free to contact me if you have any questions or would like to discuss potential collaboration opportunities!

 ## 🔬 Research Interests

-- **Artificial Intelligence in Drug Design**: Leveraging deep learning techniques to revolutionize drug discovery and development processes.
+- **Artificial Intelligence in Drug Design**: Leveraging deep learning techniques to revolutionize drug discovery and development end-to-end pipelines.
 - **Protein-Ligand Interactions**: Predicting protein-ligand binding affinities using advanced computational models to aid in the identification of potential therapeutic compounds.
 - **Representation Learning**: Utilizing language models and chemical fingerprints to create meaningful representations of molecular structures for improved predictive modeling.